team

 Benji Liebmann (NIROX Founder & Director) is the founder and director of NIROX, a cross-disciplinary non-profit arts foundation, including an artists’ residency and sculpture park.
 Liebmann lives and works in the Cradle of Humankind, a World Heritage Site on the outskirts of Johannesburg.

-Genre Pretorius is a Pretoria based curator, event manager, part-time lecturer and administrative artist assistant with a background in contemporary, commercial and residential art installation and sales.
-Pretorius completed her Masters in Fine Arts (Curatorial Practice) from the University of Pretoria in 2024 with a focus on the digital display of artworks and creating present and immersive experiences in virtual environments.
+Genre Pretorius is a Pretoria-based curator, event manager, part-time lecturer and administrative artist assistant with a background in contemporary, commercial and residential art installation and sales.
+Pretorius completed her Master’s in Fine Arts (Curatorial Practice) at the University of Pretoria in 2024, with a focus on the digital display of artworks and on creating present and immersive experiences in virtual environments.
 Pretorius managed the University of Pretoria Student and Link Galleries from 2021 to 2023, working on over 30 internal and external exhibitions both on and off campus.
 She curated many projects, including Magubane’s South Africa (2023), Nirox Open Labs II – Good Neighbours (2022), United Nations World Refugee Day Exhibition (2022) and Attached to the Soil (2022).

 Soil & Water Dialogues